fluxninja/aperture/docs/content/sdk/go/manual.md

 ## Create ApertureClient Instance

-To create an instance of ApertureClient, you need to provide the address of your Aperture Cloud instance and an API key.
+To create an ApertureClient instance, the address of the organization created in Aperture Cloud and API key are needed.
+You can locate these both details by clicking on the Aperture tab in the sidebar menu of Aperture Cloud.

 Address of your Aperture Cloud is made of Organization ID.
 For example, if your organization ID is `ORGANIZATION` and available at port `443` then the address